DavidFowler/flank-demo/README.md

 # Pre-requisites

+Obatin a Cloudera download site user and password which comes with a license purchase or for partners a partenr development license from Cloudera's partner portal.
+The partner development license is strickly for partners to develop and show integration of their products and solutions with Cloudera products.

-Follow the instructions [here](https://github.com/cloudera-labs/edge2ai-workshop) to setup an 'edge2ai' one node cluster.
-Alternatively you can follow my tutorial [here](https://www.reginahack.com/tutorial-cdp-private-cloud-base-dev-cluster/) to do the setup manually.
-I've been using AWS and recommend the EC2 instance type to be *r5a.4xlarge*.
+Follow the instructions [here](https://github.com/cloudera-labs/edge2ai-workshop/tree/trunk/setup) to setup an 'edge2ai' one node CDP cluster.
+There are two installs described on that page; a fully automated install on AWS infrastructure or on an existing supported already installed Linux VM.
+Alternatively you can manaully install your own environment with an example tutorial [here](https://www.reginahack.com/tutorial-cdp-private-cloud-base-dev-cluster/).
+If creating your own existing supported Linux VM you probably want the VM shape to be something like an the AWS *r5a.4xlarge*.

-If you followed the edge2ai guide, you will also have a web instance that provides links to the different applications.
-For the purpose of this doc, we will use this as the basis.
+For the purpose of this doc, we will use the edge2ai workshop as the install basis.
+If you followed the automated AWS edge2ai install path that creates the Liniux VM and installs CDP, you will also have a web instance and page that provides links to the different applications.
+The main edge2ai workshop github page also provides a generic list and some optional self training labs.
 The next steps are:

 * Get IP from the ‘web’ instance and go to the web portal
 * Login with the username/password as defined per setup
 * Download ssh key from web portal and update permission
+* or
+* Note your VM IP and use the list of componets on main workshop page substituting your IP

 # Step 1: Start the data stream